 South African electricity works on 220/240 volts AC, 50 cycles.
 The plugs have three, large, round pins.
-If you plan to bring a hair dryer, electric razor, etc., with you from the U.S., you will need to buy a voltage converter and plug adapter to bring it with you.
+If you plan to bring a hair dryer, razor, etc. with you from the U.S., you will need to buy a voltage converter and plug adapter.
 The other option, of course, is to buy the necessary appliances after you arrive.